essa-software/EssaDB/CODE_OF_CONDUCT.md

 communication with the community for a specified period of time.
 No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
-Violating these terms may lead to a permanent ban. **(you need to be a damn troll u nigger to get ban here)**
+Violating these terms may lead to a permanent ban. **(you need to be a damn troll u n-word to get ban here)**

 ### 4. Permanent Ban